8bitkick/BBCMicroBot/docs/user guide.md

 ### Inline binary data

 Using the BASIC `DATA` and `READ` keywords to store data can quickly become large.
-It's possible to be byte data directly into a `REM` statement to be read out by the BBC BASIC peek command `?`.
+It's possible to store byte data directly into a `REM` statement to be read out by the BBC BASIC peek command `?`.
 The address of the data is calculated as a 5 byte offset from the start of the BASIC program memory defined in `PAGE`

 ```
 REMthis statement is my data